Stories Preschool Presents

 The penalty signal has both hands held out flat, facing each other, in front of the referee, moving down together diagonally roughly from one shoulder to the opposite hip.

-Leaping (defense)
+Leaping (Defense)

 A defender at least one yard in front of the line of scrimmage running forward and leaping in an attempt to block a field goal or a point-after try lands on other players on either team.
 The penalty is not called if the defender was within one yard of the line of scrimmage at the time of the snap.